 There are 30 snake species in Virginia and only three of them are venomous.
-The Robins Nature Center is home to four of the 30 native snake species and can be found throughout the exhibit or in the Discovery Room.
-These include the corn snake, eastern black rat snake, pine snake, and eastern kingsnake.
+The Robins Nature Center is home to two of the 30 native snake species and can be found throughout the exhibit or in the Discovery Room: the corn snake and eastern black rat snake.
 In general, snakes have a poor sense of sight and hearing, so they rely on their sense of smell and taste.
 They also use their bellies to pick up on vibrations to detect predators.
 All snakes have teeth but only venomous snakes have fangs.

 Our corn snakes (Pantherophis guttatus) are named Marco and Pop and serve as animal ambassadors.
 Corn snakes are found throughout Virginia and are frequently mistaken for northern copperheads and are, unfortunately, often killed.
 These snakes are rather secretive and burrow.
 Their diet consists of rodents, fledgling birds, and small lizards.